sarahperea/cmsc128-ay2015-16-assign003-firebase/README.md

 In this PA, I used the GraysScale free theme from Bootstrap (http://startbootstrap.com/template-overviews/grayscale/).<br>

+1.)
 For this app to function well, extract first the "grayscale.zip" file and the extracted file must be put into your web server beside the index.html. <br>
+2.)
 You should also change permissions for all the folders (should be "Create and Delete Files"). <br>
+3.)
+Click the "index.html" inside the grayscale folder and enjoy. :)